Shubh-Nawani/Ecommerce-Follow-Along/README.md

 Understand how a server communicates to its client with the help of an API.
 Create a basic Node.js server using Express.

+Milestone 3: Project Setup for Backend 🚀

+In this milestone, we focused on setting up the backend to support the growing needs of our e-commerce application.
+This involved structuring backend code, connecting to MongoDB, and implementing basic error handling.

+Key Achievements

+Backend Folder Structure:

+Organized the backend code into dedicated folders:

+routes/: For defining API routes.

+controllers/: To handle request and response logic.

+models/: For database schemas and models.

+middlewares/: For reusable middleware functions.

+utils/: For utility/helper functions.

+Server Setup:

+Initialized a Node.js server using Express.js.

+Configured the server to listen on a designated port.

+Database Connection:

+Integrated MongoDB for efficient data storage and management.

+Verified the connection between the server and MongoDB.

+Error Handling:

+Added basic error-handling mechanisms to:

+Provide clear error messages for debugging.

+Ensure the server runs smoothly under various conditions.

+Documentation Updates:

+Updated the README file to reflect progress in Milestone 3.

+Getting Started

+To set up the backend on your local machine:

+Clone the repository:

+git clone <repository-link>
+cd Ecommerce-Follow-Along

+Install dependencies:

+cd backend
+npm install

+Create a .env file in the backend/ directory with the following variables:

+PORT=5000
+MONGO_URI=<your-mongodb-connection-string>

+Run the server:

+npm start

+Verify database connection:

+Check the console for a success message confirming the MongoDB connection.